The best outdoor activities in Reykjavik

 For those of you who prefer to fly in the open air as free as a bird, don’t worry there’s plenty to keep you occupied too.
 You can try a glider adventure or opt for an aircraft that you may even be able to fly for yourself!

-Our travel guides to Reykjavik
+Our travel guides about Reykjavik

 Customer feedback on Reykjavik